Grant Applicant FAQs

 What do we do if we need to change our fiscal sponsor after applying?

-Changes in fiscal sponsor are not permitted after becoming a grant awardee, as stated in grant program guidelines.
-If a grant is awarded, the fiscal sponsor becomes the legal contract holder with the California Arts Council.
-Exceptions may be granted on a case-by-case basis, at the discretion of the CAC.
-If an exception is granted, the application returns to panelists for adjudication once more and is given a new rank, determining an updated award or decline status.
+Once a grant is awarded, the fiscal sponsor becomes the legal contract holder with the California Arts Council.
+Changes in fiscal sponsor may be granted on a case-by-case basis, at the discretion of the CAC.

 Can my organization apply while our fiscal sponsorship is still in process?